 We fully recognize the folly involved in trying to choose the Bay Area’s 10 best anythings, let alone something as swooned and obsessed over as Mexican restaurants and taquerias.
 But we’re doing it anyway, with a list that takes you from San Francisco’s beloved Tacolicious to Morgan Hill’s La Nina Perdida and Berkeley’s Comal, and from swanky sit-down restaurants to taquerias and food trucks, too.
+You can bet that restaurants that make it onto any top 10 list are using only the best equipment they can source, like those found on Nella online (www.nellaonline.com), with which to create some of the finest dining experiences.

 Go ahead.
 Read it.
 Salivate.
 (Then tell us which favorites we missed in the comments, so we can check them out for Part II.)
 You can also decide which restaurant to go to after you’ve taken your significant other on one of your Bay Area date ideas.